Melville Rodrigues considers whether UK alternative fund managers operating AHCs in the EU will repatriate their AHCs to the UK

 - An exemption for profits from a non-UK real estate business where those profits are subject to tax in a non-UK jurisdiction;

 - Deductions for certain interest payments that would usually be disallowed as distributions – for example, payments on profit-participating and results-dependent loans;

 - No withholding tax on payments of interest in respect of securities held by investors in a QAHC.

-A QAHC must comply with operational requirements, in particular: investing with the aim of spreading investment risk and providing QAHC investors with the benefit of the results of the management of its funds.
 Investment activities will be categorised as either qualifying or non-qualifying, with ring-fencing rules ensuring that only qualifying activities will attract the benefits of the new regime.
 There is a prohibition on other activities, which includes trading activities and investing in UK real estate.
 The QAHC cannot also operate as a UK real estate investment trust.

 An elective regime applies.
 An elected QAHC is treated as disposing of and re-acquiring the assets relating to its qualifying activities on entry into the regime – that is, for UK tax purposes, rebasing the assets to market value and triggering any latent gain with a mirrored rebasing on exit from the QAHC regime.

 Continue with EU AHCs or operate UK QAHCs?